• Skip to primary navigation

 Force Quit Application Window on Mac

-You can also use the Terminal to take a look at applications and processes running on your Mac.
+You can also make use of the Terminal to take a look at applications and processes running on Mac.

 1. Open the Finder on your Mac.